skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    8. Right Click on the disk and extend the partition

-## Exercise2: Create a snapshot and AMI
+## Exercise 2: Create a snapshot and AMI

    1. Shutdown the instance created in Exercise1, Step1.
    2. Goto Volumes and choose the primary volume and create a snapshot